-My love for flowers, plants and gardening is written in my genes: my Grandmum Giovanna used to be keen on plants and flowers and she taught me how to take care of buds, seeds, cutting and making propagations, since I was a young girl.
+My love for flowers, plants and gardening is written in my genes: my Grandmum used to be keen on plants and flowers and she taught me how to take care of buds, seeds, cutting and making propagations, since I was a young girl.
 I was born in Domodossola, the main town of Ossola Valley, a lovely mountain green area situated to the North of Lake Maggiore, Northern Italy, where the scenery offers an array of unrivalled colours.

 Ossola Valley, River "La Toce", North West Italy

 Have you ever heard about the marvellous Botanical Gardens of Villa Taranto on Lake Maggiore, created by the Scottish Captain Neil Mc Eacharn?
 He brought many thousands of plants, from the far corners of the world.

 This beauty has always been a source of inspiration for my botanical boards.
 My botanical media are watercolour, coloured pencils and graphite.
 As I have been working at an energy company in Genoa since 2008, I do not have much time for painting, so I can call myself an “enthusiast amateur”.